 The major source of debt financing of the Group was mainly borrowings from banks.
-As at 31 March 2022, the Group had bank borrowings of approximately HK\$4.0 million (2021: HK\$44.2 million).
-During both years, HY Gate had breached certain financial covenant terms in relation to the debt-asset ratio requirements of the Group which constitute an early repayment option by the bank in relation to bank borrowings with an aggregate amount of approximately HK\$3,960,000 (2021: HK\$44,180,000).
-The bank has not requested for the early repayment of the bank borrowings and the Group repaid HK\$40,000,000 with its existing working capital during the year 2022.
+As at 31 March 2021, the Group had bank borrowings of approximately HK\$44.2 million (2020: HK\$64.4 million).
+During the year ended 31 March 2021, HY Gate had breached certain financial covenant terms in relation to the debt-asset ratio requirements of the Group which constitute an early repayment option by the bank in relation to bank borrowings with an aggregate amount of approximately HK\$44,180,000.
+The bank has not requested for the early repayment of the bank borrowings and the Group subsequently repaid HK\$40,000,000 with its existing working capital.
 Notwithstanding the above, the directors of the Company believe that adequate alternative sources of finance are available to ensure that there is no threat to the continuing operations of the Group.
-The bank borrowings were at floating rate of Hong Kong Interbank Offered Rate ("HIBOR") plus 0.8% per annum (2021: HIBOR plus 0.8-2.0% per annum).
+The bank borrowings were at floating rate of Hong Kong Interbank Offered Rate ("HIBOR") plus 0.8%-2.0% per annum.